amethyst/voxel-mapper/README.md

 ![Pic](/screenshots/pic.png)

-Do you like voxels but think Minecraft is ugly?
-Maybe we can give those voxels a makeover.

 The Handsome Voxel Editor is an attempt to create beautiful voxel worlds using Rust and the Amethyst game engine.